ran1tha/corona2/README.md

 ### Forecast for the next 50 days with a 95% confidence interval.

 The black lines indicate the best fitting curve while the grey area indicates the 95% confidence interval based on the available data.
 Actual data is also plotted (circles) for comparison.
+It is important to note that the curve may fall in the area covered in grey with 95% confidence but it all depends on the reliability of the data, to begin with.

 **Confirmed Active cases. *H(t)***
 ![](images/active.png) <br>